Old time fiddle: Festivals, contests and fiddle camps

 The Fiddler's Grove Ole Time Fiddler's & Bluegrass Festival bills itself as the home of the oldest continuous old time fiddling contest in North America.

 According to Winifred Ward, fiddle contests "evolved from being endurance fiddling events to playing a set number of tunes".
 Contests are highly evolved in Texas, where twin fiddling is also popular.

 The national contest is held in June of each year in Weiser, Idaho.

-Notable contemporary performers

-Currently active old time fiddlers listed on David Lynch's The Old-Time Fiddler's Hall of Fame website include Kerry Blech and Bruce Greene.

 Art and Charlie Stamper

 With their home on the National Register of Historic Places, the Stamper family of Knott County Kentucky has been producing fiddling talent for generations.
 Bluegrass Hall of Famer, Art Stamper, played old-time bluegrass fiddle with some of the greatest names in the business, like Ralph and Carter Stanley, Bill Monroe, Larry Sparks, the Goins Brothers, Jim and Jesse.
 He was also instrumental in preserving and promoting the old-time roots of bluegrass as the genre developed.

 Eldest brother Charlie Stamper never pursued music professionally as Art had, but he did learn the instrument first.
 He recently recorded his debut album at age 84.
 Appalshop/June Appal Records' "Glory to the Meeting House" consists of the first recordings ever released by Charlie.
 Many tunes were learned from his father Hiram Stamper, whose music has been archived by Berea College.

 Says Charlie, "I was the first one in the family to play the fiddle and I was the first one to play on the radio.
 My dad [Hiram Stamper] played fiddle, banjo, and French harp, which is what we called a harmonica.
 I remember when I was five or six, I would sit on the floor between his legs as he played the fiddle, his big foot keeping time as it hit the floor."